antipole2/PointUtility/README.md

 ## _Copy mark_ context menu

-This copies a nearby waypoint to become the template for dropped marks.
+This copies a nearby waypoint to become the template for pasted marks.
 You can click on the mark itself - at present this context menu will be in the _Main menu_ subsection.

 Choose a mark with the desired icon, _Show at scale_  option and other attributes.